Collect · Search · Automate

-One API for crawling, scraping, search, and a real browser.
-Built for agents that need fresh web data at runtime.
+One fast API for crawling, scraping, search, and a real browser.
+Clean, structured data the moment your agents ask for it.

 Native integrations with the leading AI frameworks